gingerly-ui/alx-low_level_programming/0x02-functions_nested_loops/README.md

-lists all numbers multiples of 3,5..
+prints the first 50 fibonacci numbers